SamP692/fantasy-pros-filter/README.md

 If you don't have TypeScript on your machine, install it with:
 `npm install --global typescript`

+#### RequireJS and AMD Modules

+For simplicity, this project accesses the DOM using "vanilla TS" and to keep things relatively painless, it uses AMD modules and RequireJS to compile each project into a simple single-file application.

 ### Building the Project

 You'll notice this project does not have a `package.json` file.
-This package has no local dependencies and subsequently really has no need for a file dedicated to Node.js declarations.
+This package only uses RequireJS as a runtime dependency and subsequently really has no real need for a file dedicated to Node.js declarations.

 Moreover, because the project uses a raw `index.html` file which needs to be included in the final extension package, some external tooling was needed.
 Subsequently, this project only uses a bash script to do everything it needs to do to execute the build processes.

 #### Executing the Build